ericnewton76/httpsecurecookie/README.md

 I originally wrote about the need for encrypted cookies a while back, 2006 to be accurate: http://www.codeproject.com/Articles/8742/Encrypting-Cookies-to-prevent-tampering

+This library is hosted on NuGet:
+    Install-Package httpsecurecookie

 Some sample code to illustrate how easy it is to encrypt:

 ```c#